 This is rampant with postcard mailing for dentists.
 Same with dental websites.
 People do not resonate with stock images of beautiful models.
-It’s not real.
-Makes your practice look like all the others.
+It does not differentiate you from all the other dentists in your area.

 Look at this very standard mailer that will fail miserably: